 2. Women with endometriosis, ovarian cysts, scar tissue in the pelvis, uterine polyps, or fibroid tumors.

 3. Men with varicoceles or blockages in the male reproductive tract (these surgeries are performed by a urologist).

-A pelvic ultrasound (sonogram) or an x-ray test called a hysterosalpingogram (HSG) will bring to light most anatomical problems that will need surgical intervention.
+A pelvic ultrasound (sonogram) or an hysterosalpingogram (HSG) will bring to light most anatomical problems that will need surgical intervention.

-Fertility surgery can correct physical barriers to getting pregnant, and is usually covered by insurance.
+Fertility surgery can correct physical barriers to getting pregnant.
+Additionally, it is usually covered by insurance.
 Three common approaches include:

 1. Minimally-invasive operative hysteroscopy (involving a surgical telescope inserted vaginally under light sedation).